-2. The faculty member who is aware of the absences will email the Intervention Team which will consist of: the student’s faculty advisor, the Director of TRIO, Ms. Kaila Harjo (VP of Student Affairs), and the student’s coach (if an athlete) advising them of the absences.
+The faculty member who is aware of the absences will email the Intervention Team which will consist of: the student’s faculty advisor, designated mentor, VP of Student Affairs, and the student’s coach (if an athlete) advising them of the absences.
 The following steps will be taken:

-a.
-The faculty advisor will have a personal conference with the student advising them of the impact on their academic performance within one week,
+The faculty advisor will have a personal conference with the student advising them of the impact on their academic performance within one week

-b.
-The VP Student Life will have a conference with the student, advising them of the possible impact on their Bacone scholarship and financial aid within one week
+The VP of Student Affairs will have a conference with the student, advising them of the possible impact on their Bacone scholarship and financial aid within one week (when and if applicable)

-d.
-The Director of TRIO or designee will meet with the student to offer tutoring and other services.
+The designated mentor will meet with the student to offer tutoring and other services

-3. Upon the 4th Unexcused Absence, the instructor may advise the student that their grade will be reduced one letter grade due to excessive unexcused attendance
+Upon the 4th Unexcused Absence, the instructor may advise the student that their grade will be reduced one letter grade due to excessive unexcused attendance.

-4. Upon the 6th Unexcused Absence, the instructor may advise the student they are being withdrawn from the class and the instructor will ask the VPAA to have the student Administratively Withdrawn (showing a grade of “AW” in the student record.)
+Upon the 6th Unexcused Absence, the instructor may advise the student they are being withdrawn from the class and the instructor will ask the VPAA to have the student Administratively Withdrawn (showing a grade of “AW” in the student record).